Coconut Panna Cotta with Blood Orange Curd

 - Bloom the gelatin before heating.
 By dissolving the gelatin first, it will better absorb liquid.

-- If you plant to unmold the panna cotta before serving, lightly oil each mold with neutral oil before filling and be sure to chill for at least 4 hours.
+- If you plan to unmold the panna cotta before serving, lightly oil each mold with neutral oil before filling and be sure to chill for at least 4 hours.

 More Easy Fruit Dessert Recipes: